mtolly/onyx/haskell/README.md

       * Create a DLC LIVE file for GH2 for Xbox 360.
 This requires an RGH or JTAG console to load.

+        NOTE: GH2 is only able to load 16 individual DLC package files.
+Trying to load more than 16 will not only fail to load the ones past 16, but the game will corrupt your save data when saving.
+To avoid this, please use the pack creator in "Other tools" to combine songs before playing.

     PS2 songs have been tested with standard GH2, as well as Guitar Hero II Deluxe.